Strategy11/formidable-forms/readme.txt

 * <a href="https://formidableforms.com/features/white-label-form-builder-wordpress/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">White label forms</a>.
 Replace the Formidable branding with your own in the admin area.
 Plus, we never show "powered by" links in your free contact form or other online form.
 * <a href="https://formidableforms.com/features/wordpress-user-registration/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">WordPress user registration forms</a>.
 Register WordPress users, edit profiles, reset passwords, and add a login form.
 You can even allow logged in and logged out users to create new subdomains with WordPress multisite forms.
 * <a href="https://formidableforms.com/features/digital-form-signatures/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Digital signature forms</a>.
 Eliminate paper forms with a digital signature field in contracts, application forms and more.
 * <a href="https://formidableforms.com/features/form-action-automation-scheduling/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Form action automation</a>.
 Schedule form email notifications, SMS messages, and webhooks to trigger at a later time.
-You can automatically delete guest posts after 30 days, send weekly digest emails, or trigger happy birthday text messages from a lead form.
+You can automatically delete guest posts after 30 days, send weekly digests, or trigger happy birthday text messages from a lead form.
 * <a href="https://formidableforms.com/features/wordpress-form-api/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Formidable Forms API</a>.
 Send form entries to other REST APIs and add a set of form webhooks.
 This includes the option to send form entries from one Formidable site to another.
 * <a href="https://formidableforms.com/features/quiz-maker-forms/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Quiz maker forms</a>.
 Write your quiz form questions, submit an entry as the quiz key, and publish the quiz on a page.
 Then all the quiz grading is automatically done for you with our quiz plugin.
 * <a href="https://formidableforms.com/knowledgebase/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">World class support</a>.
 Have questions on how to use our contact form maker or set up your web application?
 We are happy to help.
 Our passion is to help you <strong>defy the limits</strong> to take on bigger projects, earn more clients, and grow your business.